| IntroductionShaken

 This affects many tissues, including bone and blood vessels.
 The result

-1. Bruises and haemorrhages.
+is:1.
+Bruises and haemorrhages.

 2. Some complex bone pathologies that, to the uninitiated, look like trauma-induced